 - The website address who referred the user to your website.

 - First Touch, Last Touch UTM URL and visit date.

 - Last Touch GCLID URL (Google Ads) and visit date.

 - Last Touch FBCLID URL (Facebook Source) and visit date.

 WooCommerce Order Page

-You’ll find the UTM information on the right sidebar.
+You’ll find the captured UTM parameters and full conversion attribution report in the right sidebar.